klahrich/chiefhustler/content/posts/weekly-recap-001.md

 On the other hand, I'm reminded of [this podcast](https://www.youtube.com/watch?v=SH8BOZLuJOQ) with Artem Fokin from [Caro-Kann Capital](http://caro-kann-capital.com/) where he explains that he measures his performance by the return on unit of time invested in researching ideas.
 In other words, spending 6 months to generate 10% of alpha is inferior to spending a week to generate 5% of alpha.

-Viewed through this lense, my foray into energy was maybe not the optimal use of my time.
+Viewed through this lens, my foray into energy was maybe not the optimal use of my time.
 I don't regret it at all, I learned a ton and I think the bet is sound; but the effort I put into it will generate a one-time short-term return at best.
 It will not compound into anything, since I have no intention of turning into an energy specialist or investor.

 Compare that to my writing endeavor.

 I don't get any monetary return from it.
-And yet I think there is a strong compounding effect that could get going if I write down my thoughts consistently over a long enough period of time.
+And yet I think there is a strong compounding effect that could get going if I write consistently over a long enough period of time.
 This is more of a hunch than a fact, I have to admit.
 I can't even say what I expect the concrete benefit to be.

 I have no idea, but I choose to believe there will be one.